OUR SPACES

 More Than Venues.
 A Movement.

-The Majestic, Empire, and Josephine Theatres form the foundation of MEF’s mission—to preserve heritage, expand access, and inspire creative futures.
+The Majestic and Empire Theatres form the foundation of MEF’s mission—to preserve heritage, expand access, and inspire creative futures.
 From Broadway shows to student showcases, these spaces uphold our belief that the arts are for all, and the arts can transform communities.

 Whether you’re visiting for the first time or celebrating your 100th visit, when you walk through our doors, you become part of a movement rooted in history and driven by possibility.